Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

-\cref{fig:NumericalStability_12cameras_our6pt} reports the numerical stability of the solvers on noise-free observations under the second scenario.
+\cref{fig:NumericalStability_12cameras_our6pt} illustrates the numerical stability of the solvers when applied to noise-free observations under the second scenario.
 The numerical stability of the solvers is tested in generic-camera, inter-camera, and intra-camera configurations.
 The strategy of correspondence selection is described in \cref{sec:SynexperimentsGene}.
 For all three cases, the proposed solvers have satisfactory numerical stability.
 Among them, the \texttt{6pt-Our-inter56} solver has the best numerical stability.
 None of the comparison solvers can have satisfactory results for all the cases.
 Specifically, \begin{itemize} \item \texttt{17pt-Li} has satisfactory results for inter-camera and intra-camera cases.
 It does not work for generic case, because the essential matrix with scale ambiguity cannot be uniquely recovered due to the rank deficiency of the coefficient matrix.
 It can be proved by integer observations as that in~\cite{kim2009motion}.
 Thus, it is not surprising that the corresponding numerical stability is extraordinarily bad. \item \texttt{8pt-Kneip} does not have satisfactory results.
 The ground truth of rotation is random in the experiment settings, and this solver uses an identity matrix to initialize the rotation.
 As a result, its solutions determined by local optimization are prone to local minima. \item \texttt{6pt-Stew{\'e}nius} has satisfactory results for generic-camera configuration.
-However, due to their bad numerical stability, they do not work well for inter-camera and intra-camera cases.
-This phenomenon is consistent with~\cite{kim2009motion}, which observes the \texttt{6pt-Stew{\'e}nius} solver does not work for most axial cameras. \end{itemize}
+Since this solver does not work for most axial cameras~\cite{kim2009motion}, it does not work well for inter-camera and intra-camera cases. \end{itemize}